-Natalie Lomonte is a choreographer, director, performer and teacher in New York City.
+Natalie Lomonte is a choreographer, director, performer, dance teacher and meditation teacher in New York City.
 She has collaborated to create work and toured extensively with such companies as Momix, Pilobolus, The Chase Brock Experience, and Parsons Dance.
 She has performed on national television throughout the U.S., Europe and Japan and danced with Liza Minnelli in the movie Sex and the City 2.

-Natalie was in the original Broadway cast of Spiderman: Turn Off the Dark, where she eventually served as the Dance Captain and Dance Supervisor.
-In 2012 Natalie became the Movement Director for One Year Lease Theater Company and an Adjunct Professor of Dance at Fordham University.
-As well as performing and teaching, she also choreographs for theater, dance and film and has led creative movement workshops at Harvard University, Vassar College and PACE University.
-Her choreography has been honored by the San Francisco Dance Film Festival and critically acclaimed by such publications as the New York Times.
+Natalie was in the original Broadway cast of Spiderman: Turn Off the Dark where she eventually served as the Dance Captain and Dance Supervisor.
+In 2012 Natalie became the Movement Director for One Year Lease Theater Company (OYL) and an Adjunct Professor of Dance at Fordham University.
+She has led movement workshops at Harvard University, Vassar College and PACE University, and is currently a substitute faculty member for the Daily Dance program in the MMC Musical Theater Department.